BardicDefense/purple-hack/spells.md

 #### Change Self

 _Illusion (R: Self, D: 1 hour)_
-Save: Very Hard (Per).
-The subject’s appearance—including all personal items—is altered.
+Save: Perception 17.
+The subject’s appearance—including all personal items—is
+altered.
 Height can be altered up to 1 ft shorter or taller, and weight can be altered to a similar degree along with it.
 The same basic limb arrangement must be kept.